AndroidTestBugReport/ReCDroid/bug reports analysis/README.md

 In google code, we crawled 7,666 bug reports.
 There are 312 bug reports with crash and reproduce steps.

+We only analysis 501 and 312 bug reports.

-### How many key words in these 501 and 312 bug reports
+### How many bug reports has action key words

 google code: